 Seafloor disturbance model

-Seafloor disturbance was estimated using a spatiotemporal model that uses an impact and recovery dynamic to track the proportion of disturbed and undisturbed areas within grid cells over discrete time steps12.
-We used a 2 km x 2 km grid cells over monthly time steps for these analyses, limiting the domain to the world’s continental shelves, defined here as depths from 0 m - 1,000 m.
+Seafloor disturbance was estimated using a spatiotemporal model that incorporates impact and recovery dynamics to track the proportion of disturbed and undisturbed areas within grid cells over discrete time steps.
+The full model is detailed in 12.
+We used a 2 km x 2 km grid over monthly time steps for these analyses, limiting the domain to the world’s continental shelves, defined here as depths from 0 m - 1,000 m.
 Impacts are defined as the proportional amount of undisturbed seafloor within a grid cell that transitions to a disturbed state over a time step.
-They are calculated for each grid cell and time step as the product of the total swept area ratio (SAR), gear contact adjustment, and habitat susceptibility which is then adjusted to account for overlapping effort on the assumption that fishing effort is randomly distributed within a grid cell and time step.
+Disturbances are calculated for each grid cell and time step as the product of the total swept area ratio (SAR), gear contact adjustment, and habitat susceptibility, which is then adjusted to account for overlapping effort on the assumption that fishing effort is randomly distributed within a grid cell and time step.
 The SAR is the summed footprint of all trawl activity within the grid cell and time step; contact adjustment is the proportion of the footprint that contacts the seafloor; susceptibility is the proportion of habitat features that would be disturbed by contact.
-In the main text, contact adjustment is referred to in terms of contact reduction for ease of interpretation which is the complement of contact adjustment (contact reduction=1-contact adjustment).
-Recovery is the proportional amount of disturbed seafloor that transitions back to an undisturbed state each and is parametrized in this analysis by the time required for seafloor habitats to recover from to 5% to 95% of their pre-disturbance levels (τ*).
-The susceptibility and recovery parameters are based on the seafloor habitat type within a grid cell.
+In the main text, contact adjustment is referred to in terms of contact reduction for ease of interpretation, where contact reduction is the complement of contact adjustment (contact reduction=1-contact adjustment).
+Recovery is the proportional amount of disturbed seafloor that transitions back to an undisturbed state and is parametrized in this analysis by the mean time required for seafloor habitats to recover from to 5% to 95% of their pre-disturbance levels (Supplementary Methods).
+The susceptibility and recovery parameters are based on the seafloor habitat type within a grid cell (from a global benthic habitat database described below).

 Fishing effort and gear parameters

-Fishing effort data was provided by Global Fish Watch (https://globalfishingwatch.org/) which they compiled from AIS data using a neural network to identify vessel type and behavior9.
-We acquired the data as daily hours fished on a 0.01-degree grid for 2013 – 2018 and attributed by gear type.
-This analysis included only effort designated as “trawlers” gear type which includes trawlers and other mobile bottom-tendered gears.
+Fishing effort data was provided by Global Fish Watch (https://globalfishingwatch.org/) which they compiled from AIS data using a neural network to identify vessel type and behavior (e.g., fishing or transiting)9.
+We acquired the data as daily hours fished by gear type on a 0.01-degree grid for 2013 – 2018.
+Our seafloor impact analyses included only effort designated as trawlers and other mobile bottom-tendered gears.
 The effort data was aggregated to an equidistant 2 km x 2 km raster grid on monthly time steps.
 Fishing hours in each grid cell and time step were converted to SAR as: SAR=fishing hoursxspeedxgear width/(grid area).
-Speed was set a 7.408 km hr-1 (4 knots), following the average speed used to detect trawler fishing activity in the AIS data9.
-Gear width was set to 0.2 km (200 m) for all effort, a conservative estimate at the global scale, corresponding to the upper range of trawl widths 33.
+Gear towing speeds were set a 7.408 km hr-1 (4 knots), following the average speed used to detect trawler fishing activity in the AIS data9.
+Gear width was set to 200 m for all effort, a conservative impact estimate at the global scale, corresponding to the upper range of trawl widths 33.
 The grid area was 4 km2 (2 km x 2 km).

 Susceptibility and recovery of seafloor habitats